Tariquaf/Invoice-OCR/README.md

 # 📄 Invoice OCR App for ERPNext v15

-Automatically extract invoice data from scanned **PDF** or **image** files and generate Sales or Purchase Invoices in ERPNext using Tesseract OCR.
+Automatically extract invoice data from scanned **PDF** or **image** files and generate Sales or Purchase Invoices in ERPNext.

 **This project is supported by AgroVisions — thank you for powering open source!**
 ---

 ## 🚀 Features

-- 🔍 OCR extraction using `pytesseract` from PDF or image
+- 🔍 OCR extraction using from PDF or image
 - 📄 Parses invoice number, date, line items, and total
 - 🧾 Creates:
   - ✅ Sales Invoice (for Customer)